maticnetwork/heimdall/staking/README.md

 * `TxHash` is the hash of the staking transaction on L1.
 * `LogIndex` is the index of the `Staked` log in the staking transaction receipt.
 * `BlockNumber` is the L1 block number in which the staking transaction was included.
-* `Nonce` is the the count representing all the staking related transactions performed from the new validator's account.
+* `Nonce` is the count representing all the staking related transactions performed from the new validator's account.
 This is meant to keep Heimdall and L1 in sync.

 Upon broadcasting the message, it goes through `HandleMsgValidatorJoin` handler which checks the basic sanity of the transaction (verifying the validator isn't already existing, voting power, etc.).